ghlsimionato/ed-II/README.md

 The created file will be in `./data` as `output_file.bin`

 # Clean
-To remove object files run `make clean`
+To to clean all built files, run `make clean`
-To remove the DB files and build run `make clean-build` To remove both run `make clean-all`
+To remove only the build dir run `make clean-build`
+To remove only the obj dir run `make clean-obj`

 # Debugging
 NOTE: gdb is required to debug